Your Las Vegas Negligent Security Attorneys

-- The defendant is the owner of the property or in control of the property;
+- The defendant is the owner of the property or in control of the property

-- the plaintiff is a permissive user of the premises;
+- The plaintiff is a permissive user of the premises

-- a dangerous condition exists on the premises;
+- A dangerous condition exists on the premises

-- the dangerous condition caused the plaintiff to suffer injury.
+- The dangerous condition caused the plaintiff to suffer injury

 According to Nevada law, the court has an obligation to determine the property owner’s duty in relation to a premises liability claim and to decide whether the property owner acted reasonably under the circumstances.
 Duty of care is defined as a legal obligation that is imposed on an individual requiring adherence to a standard of reasonable care while performing any acts that could foreseeably harm others.

-Under Nevada law, Property owners owe a duty of care to visitors of their property, meaning that it is their responsibility to maintain a reasonably safe environment on their property.
+Property owners owe a duty of care to visitors of their property, meaning that it is their responsibility to maintain a reasonably safe environment on their property.
 Property owners or managers should mitigate the risk of injuries that could be caused by:

 If they fail to do so and you are injured as a result, you can bring about a negligent or inadequate security claim in the state of Nevada.

-Injured by a Security Guard
+Injured By a Security Guard

-What to do if You’ve Been Injured due to Negligent Security
+What to Do if You’ve Been Injured Due to Negligent Security

-If you or a loved one have suffered an injury due to negligent security you will need to seek medical attention promptly after the injury occurs.
+If you or a loved one have suffered an injury due to negligent security, you need to seek medical attention promptly after the injury occurs.
 After you have received medical care, it is important to reach out to a negligent security attorney in Las Vegas who can assist you with your case.
 Negligent security claims can be hard to prove and require expert testimony.
 The attorneys at Eglet Adams have plenty of experience with negligent security cases and are equipped to take your case all the way to trial.
-Eglet Adams can help you obtain maximum damages for your pain and suffering, lost wages and medical care.
+Eglet Adams can help you obtain maximum damages for your pain and suffering, lost wages, and medical care.

-Contact The Law Office of Eglet Adams, to speak with a Nevada negligent security lawyer during a free initial consultation, where an attorney can assess your individual case and determine how to move forward.
+Contact The Law Office of Eglet Adams to speak with a Nevada negligent security lawyer during a free initial consultation, where an attorney can assess your individual case and determine how to move forward.